kwpid/tnt-tag-main/Lobby_Game/SETUP_GUIDE.md

 - Ensure sub-place is published
 - Set TestMode = true to test without teleporting

-**UI not appearing:**
+**Stats not saving:**
-- Check QueueUIController is in StarterPlayerScripts
+- Check DataStore is enabled in game settings
-- Verify UI structure matches required hierarchy
-- Check Output for errors
+- Look for errors in Output

-**Matchmaking not working:**
-- Verify MinPlayersPerMatch setting
+- Verify PlayerDataManager is initialized

+**Leaderstats not showing:**
-- Ensure enough players queuing
+- Ensure PlayerDataManager loads before players join
-- Check Output for "[QueueManager]" logs
+- Check InitializeServer runs first

 ## Next Steps

-1. Set up Actual_Game with game logic
+1. Build your game logic in Actual_Game
-2. Customize UI colors and styling
+2. Call `GameManager:EndGame(winners)` when match ends
+3. Customize XP rewards in GameConfig
-3. Add custom sound effects
+4. Add custom sounds and UI styling
-4. Test with real players
+5. Test with real players
-5. Adjust matchmaking times as needed